 Some scientists believe this is because Hong Kong was quick to implement policies of quarantining, mask-wearing and working from home – lessons that East Asia had already learned during the previous SARS outbreak.
 Hong Kong did experience a number of severe spikes in cases throughout 2020 and 2021, but was quick to respond to these.

-How is the political situation in Hong Kong?
+How is the political situation in Hong Kong in 2021?

 Hong Kong is a Special Administrative Region of China.
 Although it is officially part of a communist country, it is allowed to operate its own capitalist model under a system the Chinese call “one country, two systems.”
 It was agreed that this model would be in effect for 50 years after the British handover, meaning it will expire in 2047.
 However, this unique status has led to some political tension.